Are you a DIY enthusiast or professional looking for the best reciprocating saw for light trimming or heavy-duty cutting?

 Bosch CRS180B comes with that power and efficiency that you won’t usually find in any battery-powered reciprocating saw.
 This unit is powerful enough to cut through a variety of materials.

-Furthermore, the cordless, compact design is perfect to get into awkward and tight spaces a snap.
+Furthermore, the cordless, compact design is perfect to get into awkward and confined spaces a snap.
 So, for professionals like plumbers who need to cut plastic or metal in close quarters, this saw is a convenient tool.

 It offers two different speed settings ranging from 0 to 2400 and 0 to 2700 SPM.
 That means, wood, ceramic pipe, metal, nail-riddled wood like wall-studs, pallets- you can cut all with this unit without any trouble.